grantmontgomery/grantcreates2.0/README.md

 ## Deployment

-`Type text in these blocks in your terminal and hit enter.`
+`Type text in these blocks in your IDE's or code editor's terminal and hit enter.`

-1. Open up a new folder.
+1. Open up a new folder in the IDE or code editor of your choice (Visual Studio Code highly suggested).
 2. `git init`
 3. `git clone https://github.com/grantmontgomery/grantcreates2.0.git`
-4. Move all files and folders outside of grantcreates2.0 folder in to new folder.
+4. Move all files and folders outside of grantcreates2.0 folder in to the new folder.
 5. Delete grantcreates2.0 folder.
 6. Install the Gatsby CLI